675 Medium Plants | 2026 Guide

 What are Medium Plants?

 Medium Plants require a bit more attention and basic gardening knowledge.
 These plants thrive with regular care and some cultivation experience.
+Ideal for those who already master the basics.

 Tips for Growing Medium Plants

-Medium Plants need a balance between attention and freedom.
+medium plants need a balance between attention and freedom.
 Keep a regular care routine, watch leaves to identify problems early, and adjust watering by season.